lrmcfarland/Angles/python/README.md

 *, /, I found an undocumented feature: The Angle class can construct the result using the copy constructor, (e.g. + and -) or the copy assign constructor (e.g. * and /), but the template versions can not.
-(It was just whimsy that drove my choice of these construction techniques for these operators and lead to this finding.)
+(It was just the dumb luck of my choice of these construction techniques for these operators and lead to this finding.)
 This produces out of range errors, probably from using the addresses and not the values of the objects.
 This is not the case for the Boost